--- Interference Pattern, Gimp Dirge -- tribal/funky electronic with
+-- Interference Pattern, Gimp Dirge -- tribal/funky electronic with lots of bass

--- Vassily, Highgate -- this song starts off the vocal tracks; it's
+-- Vassily, Highgate -- this song starts off the vocal tracks; it's slow and moody

--- The Rotary Fields, Red Sea -- two members of this band also belong
+-- The Rotary Fields, Red Sea -- two members of this band also belong to Vassily

 -- Fear of Dolls, Sound Of Thorns